 California Workers’ Compensation Law provides for the assessment of Permanent Disability based upon the American Medical Association Guides to the Evaluation of Permanent Impairment 5th Edition.
-When determining Whole Person Impairment, the AMA Guides employs an analysis of the injuries impact on Activities of Daily Living.
+When determining Whole Person Impairment, the AMA Guides employs an analysis of the injury’s impact on Activities of Daily Living.

 Whole Person Impairment assignment is important for determining Permanent Disability.
 The purpose of the AMA Guides, within the California framework, is to provide a Whole Person Impairment for each injured body part.
-This Whole Person Impairment is then placed into a formula to calculate the Injured Worker’s Permanent Disability percentage.
+This Whole Person Impairment is then placed into a formula to calculate the Injured Worker’s Permanent Disability Percentage.
 It is that percentage which translates into monetary compensation.

 This article is meant to explain what are the Activities of Daily Living, how they are analyzed, and how they can impact the assessment of the Injured Worker’s Whole Person Impairment.

 Impairment Ratings and Activities of Daily Living, What is the Relationship?

 Per the AMA Guides, “Impairment percentages or ratings developed by medical specialists are consensus-derived estimates that reflect the severity of the medical condition and the degree to which the impairment decreases an individual’s ability to perform common activities of daily living (ADL), excluding work.

 Impairment ratings were designed to reflect functional limitations and not a disability.
 The whole person impairment percentages listed in the Guides estimate the impact of the impairment on the individual’s overall ability to perform activities of daily living, excluding work, as listed in Table 1-2.
 “Guides to the Evaluation of Permanent Impairment” at Page 4.